crismali/magic_lamp/README.md

 4. `ruby bootstrap`
 5. `appraisal install`
 6. Run the specs with `appraisal rake`
+7. Update the `CHANGELOG.md`
-7. Create your feature branch (`git checkout -b my-new-feature`)
+8. Create your feature branch (`git checkout -b my-new-feature`)
-8. Commit your changes (`git commit -am 'Add some feature'`)
+9. Commit your changes (`git commit -am 'Add some feature'`)
-9. Push to the branch (`git push origin my-new-feature`)
+10. Push to the branch (`git push origin my-new-feature`)
-10. Create new Pull Request
+11. Create new Pull Request